 - Get The Ultimate Toolkit for Innovation Management

-To clarify, innovation strategy isn’t about innovation tactics, such as setting up an idea challenge, but more about mapping organization’s mission, vision and value proposition for defined customer market.
+To clarify, innovation strategy isn’t about innovation tactics, such as setting up an idea challenge, but more about mapping organization’s mission, vision and value proposition for defined customer markets.
 It sets boundaries to your innovation performance expectations by simplifying and structuring your innovation work to achieve the best possible outcome.

 Innovation strategy can be described as an explicit roadmap for desired future.